provider image

 Chronic UTI means there are ongoing symptoms despite treatment.
 This is unlike recurrent UTIs where the symptoms go away between infections.

-Experts believe that symptoms in chronic UTIs are because bacteria are still present.
-This is even if they don’t show up on a urine culture.
-So if you have other signs of infection, your provider may treat your ongoing UTI symptoms.
+In cases of chronic UTI, the infection may not fully clear, and symptoms like urgency, burning, or bladder discomfort linger.
+Experts believe this can happen when bacteria remain in the urinary tract, even if they don't show up on standard urine culture tests.
+So if you have other signs of infection, your primary care provider may treat your ongoing UTI symptoms.

 How do you prevent recurrent UTIs?